espen-skjaeran/apitest/README.md

 Notifications can also be sent to service providers on events in the telco stack, e.g. when user is about to run out of data or a purchase has been activated.
 ---
 All API requests to Millom must be authenticated with [OAuth 2.0 client credentials](https://oauth.net/2/grant-types/client-credentials/) access token.
+The access token should be cached and reused until (almost) expiry.
 Contact Millom for agreements and credentials.

 ![Authorization example](/images/authorization.svg)